khushboogupta13/Bank-Bot/README.md

-# Bank-Bot
+# Bank-Bot:

-- This is a bot to simplify and improve your banking experience!
+- This is a chatbot which aims to simplify your banking experience by answering queries which different age groups might have.
-- Primarily built with DialogFlow and integrated into Telegram, WhatsApp and the web
+- Primarily built with DialogFlow and integrated into Telegram, WhatsApp and the Web.
-- The web integration also has the option of transferring control to a human agent
+- The web integration also has the option of transferring control to a human agent whenever the need arises.
+- This was a submission for a hackathon organised by the AI club of IGDTUW.

-### Tech-Stack
+### Tech-Stack Used:
-  - DialogFlow
+  - Google DialogFlow: for making the chatbot.
-  - Google Cloud Platform
+  - Google Cloud Platform: for hosting the chatbot.
-  - Twilio
-  - Kommunicate
+  - Twilio: Used for integration of the chatbot with several social media platforms like Whatsapp, Telegram, etc.
+  - Kommunicate: Used for web integration as well as transferring control to human agent whenever the need arises.